duckdb/duckdb-web/docs/extensions/vss.md

 | `M`               | 16      | The maximum number of neighbors to keep for each vertex in the graph.
 A higher value will result in a more accurate index, but will also increase the time it takes to build the index.                                        |
 | `M0`              | 2 * `M` | The base connectivity, or the number of neighbors to keep for each vertex in the zero-th level of the graph.
 A higher value will result in a more accurate index, but will also increase the time it takes to build the index. |

+Additionally, you can also override the `ef_search` parameter set at index construction time by setting the `SET hnsw_ef_search = ⟨int⟩` configuration option at runtime.
+This can be useful if you want to trade search performance for accuracy or vice-versa on a per-connection basis.
+You can also unset the override by calling `RESET hnsw_ef_search`.

 ## Persistence

-Due to some known issues related to peristence of custom extension indexes, the `HNSW` index can only be created on tables in in-memory databases by default, unless the `SET hnsw_enable_experimental_persistence = <bool>` configuration option is set to `true`.
+Due to some known issues related to peristence of custom extension indexes, the `HNSW` index can only be created on tables in in-memory databases by default, unless the `SET hnsw_enable_experimental_persistence = ⟨bool⟩` configuration option is set to `true`.

 The reasoning for locking this feature behind an experimental flag is that "WAL" recovery is not yet properly implemented for custom indexes, meaning that if a crash occurs or the database is shut down unexpectedly while there are uncommited changes to a `HNSW`-indexed table, you can end up with __data loss or corruption of the index__.